amaranth-lang/amaranth/docs/glossary.rst

  **FPGA (Field Programmable Gate Array)**
   A reconfigurable integrated circuit containing internal hardware blocks with user-programmable interconnects to create a customised application.

-  The device’s physical attributes are programmed using a hardware definition language.
+  The device’s physical attributes are programmed using a :ref:`hardware definition language<HDL>`.
 User-programmable I/O blocks interface between the FPGA and external devices.

   FPGAs combine speed, programmability, and flexibility.
 In addition, they can process very large volumes of data by duplicating circuits and running them in parallel.

 .. _Hardware register:

  **Hardware register**
-  Circuits, typically composed of D flip-flops (DFF), that hold configuration and status information.
+  Circuits, typically composed of D :ref:`flip-flops<Flip-flop>` (DFF), that hold configuration and status information.

-  Written in low level HDL code, a hardware register is a set of DFFs with a shared function.
+  Written in low level :ref:`HDL<HDL>` code, a hardware register is a set of DFFs with a shared function.
 At a higher level, a hardware register can be a specific context for making an SoC a function of a peripheral that is controlled by read and write signals to a memory location.

 .. _HDL: